Triangular Schlesinger systems and superelliptic curves: Application to Painlev e VI equations

 In the above formulae, $\sigma_k[{\rm b}]$ denotes the elementary symmetric polynomial of degree $k$ in four variables $\rm b_1$, $\rm b_2$, $\rm b_3$, $\rm b_4$, and $\sigma'_k[{\rm b}]$ denotes the elementary symmetric polynomial of degree $k$ in three variables $\rm b_1$, $\rm b_3$, $\rm b_4$.
 The polynomial $h=h(y,p)$ is given by the formula

-\begin{remark} Originally, the transformation $w_4$ was defined by Okamoto in the form
+\begin{remark} {\rm Originally, the transformation $w_4$ was defined by Okamoto in the form

 Note that there is a misprint in the image of this $w_4$, where the last two coordinates are $-{\rm b_3}$, $-{\rm b_4}$ in \cite{Ok2}.
-Another misprint in \cite{Ok2} is the absence of the factor $1/2$ in the second coordinate of the vector ${\bf g}[{\rm b}]$ in $(\ref{Fg})$.
-The last misprint is not essential for calculating $y_w$, $p_w$ if $w$ is a transposition, but it can have an effect in the case when $w$ contains the change of sign or a translation, like $w_0$ does. \end{remark}
+Another misprint in \cite{Ok2} is the absence of the factor $1/2$ in the second coordinate of the vector ${\bf g}[{\rm b}]$ in (\ref{Fg}). } \end{remark}

 As can be easily seen, the birational transformation associated with $w_3$ does not change $y$ nor $p$, since ${\bf F}[w({\rm b})]={\bf F}[{\rm b}]$ and ${\bf g}[w({\rm b})]={\bf g}[{\rm b}]$ in this case.
 The birational transformations associated with $w_1$, $w_4$, and $w_0$ do not change $y$ but change $p$ (they correspond to the change of sign $\beta_2\leftrightarrow-\beta_2$, $\beta_1\leftrightarrow-\beta_1$, and $\beta_3\leftrightarrow-\beta_3$, respectively).